SpaceStallions/TICTACTOE/README.md

 If you want to install and run the game locally read [these instructions.](docs/Admin_manual.md)

-If you want to build the file yourself read [these instructions.](docs/Dev_manual.md)
+If you want to build the project yourself read [these instructions.](docs/Dev_manual.md)